Warnings for Trisenox

 Geriatric Use

 Use of TRISENOX in combination with tretinoin in newly-diagnosed adult patients with low-risk APL is supported by a randomized, controlled trial that included 16 patients between the ages of 60 and 70 years.
-No differences in efficacy and safety were observed by age.
-A literature review included an additional 77 patients treated with arsenic trioxide in combination with tretinoin as part of induction and consolidation therapy for low and high risk APL, with ages ranging from 60 to 84 years.
+No overall differences in safety or effectiveness were observed between these patients and younger patients.
+A literature review included an additional 77 patients aged 60 to 84 years who were treated with arsenic trioxide in combination with tretinoin as part of induction and consolidation therapy for low- and high-risk APL.
 These studies showed lower survival rates in older patients.
 Monitor elderly patients frequently during treatment with TRISENOX.
+Use of TRISENOX as monotherapy in patients with relapsed or refractory APL is supported by the open-label, single-arm trial that included 6 patients aged 65 and older (range: 65 to 73 years).
+A literature review included an additional 4 patients aged 69 to 72 years who were treated with arsenic trioxide for relapsed or refractory APL.
+No overall differences in safety or effectiveness were observed between these patients and younger patients.

 Exposure of arsenic trioxide may be higher in patients with severe renal impairment [see CLINICAL PHARMACOLOGY].
-Patients with severe renal impairment (creatinine clearance less than 30 mL/min) should be monitored for toxicity when these patients are treated with TRISENOX, and a dose reduction may be warranted.
+Monitor patients with severe renal impairment (creatinine clearance [CLcr] less than 30 mL/min) frequently for toxicity; a dose reduction may be warranted.

 The use of TRISENOX in patients on dialysis has not been studied.

 Since limited data are available across all hepatic impairment groups, caution is advised in the use of TRISENOX in patients with hepatic impairment [see CLINICAL PHARMACOLOGY].
-Monitor patients with severe hepatic impairment (Child-Pugh Class C) who are treated with TRISENOX for toxicity.
+Monitor patients with severe hepatic impairment (Child-Pugh Class C) frequently for toxicity.